k98kurz/micropycelium/Packager_spec.md

 `flags.mode`: 0 for tree distance and 1 for common prefix length distance.

-The spanning tree system will be maintained by an application, and its Package format will start with a 1-byte `type` field, which will be 0x00 for a periodic broadcast containing current best root election claim and the node's address, 0x0f to respond to a 0x00 broadcast if the local node has a better root election claim in its app state, 0xf0 for address assignment request, and 0xff for
+The spanning tree system will be maintained by an application, and its Package format will start with a 1-byte `op` field, which will be 0x00 for a periodic broadcast containing current best root election claim and the node's address, 0x0f to respond to a 0x00 broadcast if the local node has a better root election claim in its app state, 0xf0 for address assignment request, and 0xff for